-We already owned a steam cleaner (THANK GOODNESS!), but I hate purchasing those expensive solutions that don’t really seem to work.
+We already owned a steam cleaner (THANK GOODNESS!), but I hate purchasing those expensive solutions that don’t seem to work.
 I knew there was a better way.
-I have tried several things in my steam cleaner and all have cleaned the carpets remarkably well at a fraction of the cost.
+I have tried several things in my steam cleaner, and all have cleaned the carpets remarkably well at a fraction of the cost.
 So I am going to share them with you!

 Vinegar Carpet Solution

 Seriously, I cup full of white vinegar in the tank full of hot water.
 That is it.
 My kids laugh and say the house smells like pickles.
-But when the pickle smell subsides it takes the other odors with it.
+But when the vinegar smell subsides it takes the other odors with it.
 No chemicals, and no carpet damage.
 This will remove light stains but if you have heavy stains…read on.

 - 2 cups vinegar